SpectralDiff: A Generative Framework for Hyperspectral Image Classification with Diffusion Models: Experiments

-In order to compare the effectiveness of the proposed approach, several representative algorithms were selected for the control experiments, including: \begin{enumerate} \item[1)]K-nearest neighbors (KNN) algorithm, where K=5 was found to be the optimal hyperparameter value through experiments. \item[2)]Random forest algorithm (RF), with 200 decision trees and entropy as the split criterion. \item[3)]Support vector machine (SVM) algorithm with a radial basis function (RBF) kernel.
-The optimal values for the two kernel parameters $\sigma$ and $\lambda$ were selected through cross-validation, where $\sigma$ was searched in the range $[2^{-3}, 2^{-2}, ..., 2^{4}]$, and was searched in the range $[10^{-2}, 10^{-1}, ..., 10^{4}]$. \item[4)]1-D CNN \cite{9082155}, consisting of 5 layers: a 1-D convolutional layer, a batch normalization (BN) layer, a rectified linear unit (ReLU) layer, an average pooling layer, and an output layer. \item[5)]2-D CNN \cite{2dcnn}, consisting of three 2-D convolutional blocks, each of which contains a 2-D convolutional layer, a BN layer, and a ReLU activation function.
-Each 2-D convolutional block has 8, 16, and 32 $3\times3$ 2-D filters, respectively. \item[6)] 3-D CNN \cite{3dcnn}, consisting of three 3-D convolutional blocks, each of which contains a 3-D convolutional layer, a BN layer, a ReLU activation function and an average pooling layer.
-Each 3-D convolutional block has 8, 16, and 32 $3\times3\times3$ 3-D filters, respectively. \item[7)] miniGCN \cite{9170817}, a variant of graph convolutional networks (GCN) that aims to address the challenges of high computational cost, full-batch network learning, and the inability to predict new input samples without retraining the network.
-MiniGCN is designed to train large-scale GCNs in a mini-batch fashion, making it more efficient and flexible than traditional GCNs. \item[8)] SpectralFormer \cite{9627165}, feeding a 64-unit embedded spectrum into a sequence of five transformer encoder blocks.
-Each block comprises of a four-headed self-attention layer, an eight-hidden dimension MLP, and a GELU nonlinear activation layer.
-A dropout layer is used to inhibit 10\% of neurons after encoding positional embeddings and within MLPs.
-We use the CAF version of spectralFormer while setting the patches to 7 and band patches to 3. \item[9)] SpectralDiff: Our proposed model follows the basic architecture described earlier, comprising two stages: diffusion model training and classification.
-During diffusion model training, the input data is divided into $16\times 16$ patches, which are first passed through a 3D convolution layer with a kernel size of (3,3,3) and padding size of (1,1,1).
+\item[9)] Ours: Our proposed model follows the basic architecture described earlier, comprising two stages: diffusion model training and classification.
+During diffusion model training, the input data is divided into $64\times 64$ patches, which are first passed through a 3D convolution layer with a kernel size of (3,3,3) and padding size of (1,1,1).
 Subsequently, three 3D down-sampling and three 3D up-sampling layers are employed for further spatial and spectral feature extraction.
 Finally, another 3D convolution layer with a kernel size of (3,3,3) and padding size of (1,1,1) will be passed.
 To extract diffusion features, we performed spatial and spectral reconstruction with noise images and timestamps as inputs.
 We used the output of U-net down-sampling and up-sampling layers while reducing its dimensionality to serve as diffusion features.
 In this study, PCA was used.
-During training of the classification model, diffusion features undergo one linear mapping layer, five transformer block layers, and are finally linked to an MLP layer.
-Each transformer block comprises of one 4-head Self-Attention (SA) layer and one MLP layer. \end{enumerate}
+In the classification stage, the diffusion features go through a series of layers, including the Convolutional Tokenization layer, Linear Projection layer, transformer encoders, and MLP layer, to ultimately obtain the classification results.
+At this stage, the patch size is set to 13. \end{enumerate}